Touch Object Requirement

 t = 1/f

 The scanning frequency can be set using the Neonode API.
 The default value is 100 Hz in active mode, that is, when an object is detected or tracked.
 The default value in idle mode, that is, when no object is detected or tracked, is 33 Hz.
-The maximum scanning frequency depends on the product variant (sensor length).
+The maximum scanning frequency depends on the product variant (sensor module's length).
 See the following chart.

 - Specifications Summary